sousandrei/firesquid/README.md

 - Lightweight
 - Customizable

-## <a name="help-wanted"></a> Help wanted 🤝

-All contributions are welcome!

-If you are using or plan to use Firecracker or FireSquid please don't hesitate to reach out so we can foster a collaboration ecosystem around Firecracker.

 ## <a name="help-wanted"></a> Assets 📦

 Here are some assets to get you started.
 The default folder for assets is just called `assets` in the same folder as FireSquid.